shepherdjerred/scout-for-lol/README.md

 ### Basic Commands

-- `/subscribe` - Track a League player in your server
+- `/subscription add` - Track a League player in your server
-- `/unsubscribe` - Stop tracking a player
+- `/subscription delete` - Stop tracking a player
-- `/listsubscriptions` - View all tracked players
+- `/subscription list` - View all tracked players

 ### Competitions